-The mourning period is three years for wives, children, daughter-in-laws, and adopted children of the deceased man and only one year by husband’s, son-in-laws, brothers, sisters, nephews, nieces, and grandchildren of a woman.
+The mourning period is three years for wives, children, daughters-in-law, and adopted children of the deceased man and only one year by husband’s, sons-in-law, brothers, sisters, nephews, nieces, and grandchildren of a woman.
 Nine months is the time of mourning for cousins on the father’s side, and five months by cousins on the mother’s side.

 While in mourning, Vietnamese do not usually visit temples and pagodas, festivals, parties, and other entertainments.
 They also normally delay marriages and do not wear bright coloured clothing.
 A black band is worn on the arm by men in mourning and a small black piece of material is worn on the dress of women mourners after the funeral for the entire mourning period.

 The ceremony of distribution of the mourning garb is carried out by monks or the eldest son of the deceased who leads the rite.
 Offerings are made and symbolic votive papers are burned.
 The mourning garb is made of a very low-grade white gauze and looks as if it may fall off of the person wearing it.
 Turbans are carelessly wrapped around the head with straw crowns and a sash placed on top of them.
 Mourners use walking sticks made of bamboo and act as though they are groping their way along and would fall without the stick’s support.
 The carelessness of dress and the groping walk are indications of how to overcome the mourners are.

 Only after the distribution of mourning garb do the presentations of condolences begin.
 At this time, friends may bring or send gifts to the deceased’s family as an offering to the dead member.
 Sometimes in rural areas, this gift consists of money.